wasmerio/wasmer/README.md

 > See [wasmer-install](https://github.com/wasmerio/wasmer-install) for more installation options: Homebrew, Scoop, Cargo...

+#### Executing a WebAssembly file

-And now you should be ready to execute your first WebAssemby file! 🎉
+After installing Wasmer you should be ready to execute your first WebAssemby file! 🎉

 You can start by running QuickJS: [qjs.wasm](https://registry-cdn.wapm.io/contents/_/quickjs/0.0.3/build/qjs.wasm)